#2794 - 09/24/0802:48 PMInjectors offset voltage times not created equal

 While firing the injector early will puddle fuel on the top of the valve, this does allow the fuel to absorb heat from the intake track and valve.
 This heat will help keep the fuel close to vaporization.

+The longer it sits on top of the valve the more heat it can absorb.
+But this could also be very hazardous under boost, were you want the coolest charge possible.
+It has been stated that fuel on the valve could cause carbon buildup.
 I don’t believe this to be the case.
 Carbon buildup is most likely caused at the point where the exhaust valve is closing, the intake is opening and there is residual pressure in the chamber is higher then intake pressure (nearing TDC, just as the intake stroke starts).

 Much like any other spring-mass system being driven by an electric current, opening of the injector is not an exact step change.

+It takes a small amount of time to build up enough energy in the coil to begin to move the pintle of the injector off the seat and allow fuel to flow into the manifold.
+The initial delay is known as “dead-time,” but is also followed by a period of exponential movement of the pintle until it hits the fully open position.
 Likewise, closing the valve takes time as well.
 Once the current to the coil is removed, the pintle is pushed back to its seat by internal spring pressure as well as fuel pressure behind it.
 The difference between the opening delay and closing delays is called “injector offset.”

 Remembering that fuel injectors are actuated by electromagnets, it is important to further understand how their performance can change.
 The strength of the electromagnet in the injector varies relative to voltage.